NIS-2018-CROSS-M/-2018_CROSS_M/README.md

 **Meeting Notes**
 First deadline: 15 November prepare a formal presentation of the project.
 The work is based on *Initial Experiments in Data-Driven Morphological Analysis for Finnish (Silvferberg, Hulden)*.
 See **Этапы** section for more information on it.

-**Our preliminary goal:** implement the paper findings inside a language family: modelling morphology of an unseen language with annotated data on related languages given.
+**Our preliminary goal:** modelling morphology of an unseen language with annotated data on related languages given.
 Ideal F-Score target = 80% (this due mainly to the fact that we cannot implement morphological features absent in the already-known languages).

 **Language family:** the idea is to work with Slavic languages